Share

 A beautifully immersive novel set in 1960s Dublin, Where They Lie by Claire Coughlan follows Nicoletta Sarto, a young reporter, as she investigates the disappearance and murder of actress Julia Bridges back in the 1940s.

-Set over two time periods, Where They Lie is a utterly gripping page-turner - the kind of book that you pick up intending to read just a few chapters only to find yourself hours later, still glued to your seat in front of a cold cup of tea, having just devoured the entire thing in one sitting.
+Set over two time periods, Where They Lie is the kind of book that you pick up with the intention of just reading a few chapters only to find yourself hours later, still glued to your seat in front of a cold cup of tea, having just devoured the entire thing in one go.
 I loved it.

 On one level this is a classic crime mystery - an engaging whodunnit with complex characters, multiple plot twists and perfect pacing that keeps you gripped from start to finish.

-But then layered through that, Claire Coughlan skilfully brings to life the realities of life as an independent career woman in both time periods, capturing all the misogyny and prejudice you'd rightly imagine that might bring.
-The novel addresses complex issues around abortion, miscarriage and still-birth during a time in Irish history when such things were rarely openly discussed, with incredible empathy and sensitivity.
+But then layered through that, Claire Coughlan skilfully captures the realities of life as an independent career woman in both time periods, with all the misogyny and prejudice you'd rightly imagine existed.